hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 category: articles
 tags: [articles, best, backpack, packrafting]
 ---
-Having used the HMG Porter 4400 for the last 2 years for my packrafting activities, I was interested to see what other backpacks there are currently on the market which are suitable for packrafting.
-My current backpack is made of Cuben Fiber.
-However, I would be interested to try out a backpack where the body of the backpack is a removable dry bag.
-In case I would get a puncture into my backpack I could easily replace the dry bag.
-This would be a cheaper and maybe more environmentally friendly solution in the long run.
+In this artcile I would like to present the best backpacks with are available for packrafting.
+Having used the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html)  for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.
+Gernerally, speaking I was not able to find any alternative to the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html) which is that light and feels like a proper backpack when I bought it.
+So let's see what other options are available nowadays.

 <a href="https://www.flickr.com/photos/90204224@N07/13979508784" title="The best backpack for packrafting"><img src="https://c2.staticflickr.com/8/7211/13979508784_43bee1910b_b.jpg" width="1024" height="683"></a>